 During pregnancy, HPV can also pass to babies.
 In some cases, it may spread via oral contact with contaminated utensils or medical instruments.

 The immune system usually destroys invading HPV particles before they cause disease.
-Healthy immune systems usually resolve HPV infections within 1–2 years.
-However, some HPV infections can persist.
+Healthy immune systems usually resolve HPV infections within

 The most significant risk factor for developing oral HPV is having oral sex or mouth-to-mouth contact with someone who has acquired an HPV infection.